 The solution that is often proposed is, simply, just don’t change anything.
 Let the environment remain static.
 But that’s not the world we live in.
 We can’t just wait indefinitely to update software.
 We need to keep changing things.

-Every day you face the likelihood that one of them will break because a piece of software is going to change or something unusual will happen — a dialogue box will pop up, or a new sort of input will occur.
+Every day you face the likelihood that one of the bots will break because a piece of software is going to change or something unusual will happen — a dialogue box will pop up or a new sort of input will occur.
 The result is costly maintenance to keep these bots running.
 That’s why Forrester says for every dollar spent on RPA, an additional $3.41 is spent on consulting resources.

 In other words, the actual software for RPA is not the majority of the cost.
 The more considerable cost investment is all of the work that you have to do to keep RPA running all the time.
 Many organizations don’t account for that ongoing cost.